MasterFormat

 MasterFormat is a standard for organizing specifications and other written information for commercial and institutional building projects in the U.S. and Canada.
 Sometimes referred to as the "Dewey Decimal System" of building construction, MasterFormat is a product of the Construction Specifications Institute (CSI) and Construction Specifications Canada (CSC).
-It provides a master list of Divisions, and Section numbers with associated titles within each Division, to organize information about a facility’s construction requirements and associated activities.
+It provides a master list of Divisions, and Sections within each Division, to organize information about a facility’s construction requirements and associated activities.

 MasterFormat is used throughout the construction industry to format specifications for construction contract documents.
-The purpose of this format is to assist the user in organizing information into distinct groups when creating contract documents, and to assist the user searching for specific information in consistent locations.
+By organizing information into distinct groups, it assists in both creating and searching through the documents.
 The information contained in MasterFormat is organized in a standardized outline format within 50 Divisions (16 Divisions pre-2004).
 Each Division is subdivided into a number of Sections.

 History

-After World War II, building construction specifications began to expand, as more advanced materials and choices were made available.
+After World War II, building construction specifications began to expand as more advanced materials and choices were made available.
 The Construction Specifications Institute (CSI) was founded in 1948 and began to address the organization of specifications into a numbering system.
-In 1963, they published a format for construction specifications, with 16 major divisions of work.
+In 1963, they published a format for construction specifications, outlining 16 major divisions of work.
 A 1975 CSI publication used the term MasterFormat.
 The last CSI MasterFormat publication to use the 16 divisions was in 1995, and this is no longer supported by CSI.
 In November 2004, MasterFormat expanded from 16 Divisions to 50 Divisions, reflecting innovations in the construction industry and expanding the coverage to a larger part of the construction industry.
 Revised editions were published in 2010, 2011, 2012, 2014, 2016, 2018, and 2020.